mmgalushka/squids/docs/generator.md

 # Generate Dataset

-Synthetic datasets can help you quickly validate your ideas during building ML models and also allow help you to write unit tests for your ML model without exposing real data images.
+Synthetic datasets can help you quickly validate your ideas during building ML models.
+This data may also allow you to write unit tests for your ML model without exposing original images.
+Check our use-cases sections to learn more about how you can use synthetic data in your project.

 ## Usage

-You can initiate the process of generating a synthetic dataset using the Python function or command line.
-For more information about generating a synthetic dataset see [PyDoc](#pydoc)
+The process of generating a synthetic dataset can be initiated by the Python `create_coco_dataset()` (see [PyDoc](#pydoc) for more information) function or via a command line.

 <!-- Usage tab (Python|Shell)  -->

 === "Python"
     ```py
-    # To generate CSV data
-    from squids import create_csv_dataset
-    create_csv_dataset()

-    # To generate COCO data
-    from squids import create_coco_dataset
+    from squids import create_dataset
-    create_coco_dataset()
+    create_dataset()

     ```
 === "Shell"
     ```shell
-    ~$ python squids.main generate [-h] [-s NUMBER] [--coco]
-                                    [--image-width PIXELS] [--image-height PIXELS]
+    ~$ python squids.main generate [-h] [-s NUMBER] [--coco] [--image-width PIXELS] [--image-height PIXELS]
-                                    [--image-palette {gray,color,binary}]
-                                    [--image-background {white,black}]
+                                [--image-palette {gray,binary,color}] [--image-background {white,black}]
-                                    [--image-capacity NUMBER] [-v] [DATASET_DIR]
+                                [--image-capacity NUMBER] [-v]
+                                [DATASET_DIR]

     positional arguments:
-    DATASET_DIR           a generating dataset directory, (default './dataset/synthetic')
+    DATASET_DIR           a generating dataset directory, (default 'dataset/synthetic')

     optional arguments:
     -h, --help            show this help message and exit